UK cities

 Child poverty in UK cities

-This chart compares child poverty rates, after housing costs have been accounted for, for ten cities across the UK.
-It includes six cities from England, one each from Northern Ireland and Wales, and two from Scotland.
+This chart compares child poverty rates, after housing costs have been accounted for, for twelve cities across the UK.
+It includes eight cities from England, one each from Northern Ireland and Wales, and two from Scotland.

 Notes